tagspaces/documentation/tagging.md

 ## <i class="profeature">pro</i>File Tagging based on sidecar files {#tagSidecarSaving}
 As alternative to saving the tagging information in the file names, TagSpaces PRO offers saving this kind of meta information in a sidecar files located in a hidden `.ts` folder.
 This option can be activated in the settings of the application as shown in the following screenshot.

-> **Note** Please note that by default the `.ts` folder is hidden only on OSX and Linux operating systems, on Windows folders with dot in front of their name are not hidden by default.
-Setting these folders as hidden on Windows can be achieved manually or with script if needed.
+> **Note** Please note that by default the `.ts` folder is hidden only on OSX and Linux operating systems, on Windows folders the preceding dot in front of the filename will not mark the file as hidden by default.
+Setting these folders as hidden on Windows can be achieved manually or with custom script if needed.

 <figure>
   <img title="screenshot showing where to activate the saving of the tagging information in sidecar files" src="https://www.tagspaces.org/content/v2-2/activating-tags-sidecars.png" class="img-responsive center-block">
   <figcaption>Activating the persistend of the tags in sidecar files</figcaption>
 </figure>

-After the activation, the application will created for every tagged file an extra file having the same file name as the source file but with the additional JSON extension.
+After the activation, the application will create an extra file for every tagged file, having the same file name as the source file but with the additional JSON extension.
 For example after tagging some files in some of your file locations you will have a similar file structure.

     ~ location (with your files)